Pick any charity or non–profit organisation you know, and imagine a new entrant springs up in their sector.

 They’re democratic, based on ethical principles, and profits are shared out among members.
-They help people get out of debt, can be an alternative to mainstream finance, and their loans are affordable, with interest rates capped at 26% (compared with payday loan rates that exceed 5,000%).
+They help people get out of debt, can be an alternative to mainstream finance, and their loans are affordable, with much lower rates of interest rates.

 And yet …

 Non–profits in the UK can learn from these mistakes.
-To compete with Wonga, they need to shun predictable language and imagery to identify an essence that is authentic and bold.
+To do battle with Wonga or any new competition, they need to shun predictable language and imagery to identify an essence that is authentic and bold.